CHI-CityTech/Blended-Reality-Performance-System/SeaChange360/Documents/SeaChange360_Testing_Proposal.md

 ## 2 Timeline

-Testing will be conducted at **City Tech, CUNY Brooklyn**, during Weeks 2–4 of January 2025, using the sound stage and pre-installed infrastructure.
+Testing will be conducted at **City Tech, CUNY Brooklyn**, during Weeks 2–4 of January 2025, using the sound stage and some pre-installed infrastructure.
 The process will include:

 ### 2.1 December 2024: Preparation
 - **Research**: